mitogen-hq/mitogen/docs/howitworks.rst

 which do not exist, before falling back on :py:mod:`sys` and :py:mod:`os`.

 These negative imports present a challenge, as they introduce a large number of pointless network roundtrips.
-Therefore in addition to the zlib-compressed source, for packages the master sends along a list of child modules known to exist.
+Therefore in addition to the :py:mod:`zlib`-compressed source, for packages the master sends along a list of child modules known to exist.

 Before indicating it can satisfy an import request, :py:class:`econtext.core.Importer` first checks to see if the module belongs to